keziei/kezie-iroha-code-review-sdafc9ePKL/README.md

 ## Contributions
 This repository is a demonstration of my personal expertise and is not actively maintained for contributions.
 For inquiries, please contact me directly.

 ---

-## Additional Note
-**If you can see this repository, I am currently looking for new job opportunities as a Database Engineer, DBRE, or SRE.**

-Please feel free to reach out to me on LinkedIn: [https://www.linkedin.com/in/kezie-i]

----